 The strategic importance of addressing environmental, social and governance (ESG) challenges continues to increase as ESG-related investor interest grows.
 Companies recognize that ESG issues factor into long-term performance strategy, but determining what to disclose and how to do so can be challenging given the veritable alphabet soup of ESG frameworks, ratings agencies, organizations and other initiatives.
 To help you keep track of it all, we put together a list of some of the most prominent frameworks, raters and rankers, organizations and initiatives.

-Note: this list is expanding and will be updated as appropriate.
-Last update: July 2019.
+Note: This list is expanding and will be updated as appropriate.
+Last update: April 2021.

 Industry and non-profit/non-governmental organizations and initiatives